 - Pain upon bowel movements

-- Blood after having a bowel movement.
+- Blood after having a good bowel movement.

 What Is The Cause Of Hemorrhoids?

-- Often straining during bowel movements
+- Often straining during bowel motions

 - A possible complication of chronic constipation

-- Having a family history of hemorrhoids
+- Having a family group history of hemorrhoids

 Other Conditions Or Behaviors That Can Put You At Risk Of Hemorrhoids: